PandaWood/ExceptionReporter.NET/README.md

 There is a suite of Unit Tests to support ExceptionReporter using [Moq](https://github.com/Moq/moq4/wiki/Quickstart) and [NUnit](https://nunit.org/) libraries - see **src/Tests/Tests.ExceptionReporter.NET**

-There is a [Cake](https://cakebuild.net) script to build and run all tests
+There is a [Cake](https://cakebuild.net) script to build the project and run all tests
 - **build/build.sh** for OSX/Mono
 - **build/build.ps1** for Windows